Getting Started with Angular Kanban Component

 export class AppComponent { }

-Now, run the application in the browser using the following command.
+Run the application in the browser using:

 import { Component } from '@angular/core';